Panama Canal Railway: History of earlier isthmus crossings and plans

 The Spanish improved what they called the Camino Real (royal road), and later the Las Cruces trail, built and maintained for transportation of cargo and passengers across the Isthmus of Panama.
 These were the main routes across the isthmus for more than three centuries.
 By the 19th century businessmen thought it was time to develop a cheaper, safer, and faster alternative.
 Railroad technology had developed in the early 19th century.
 Given the cost and difficulty of constructing a canal with the available technology, a railway seemed the ideal solution.

 President Bolívar of La Gran Colombia (Venezuela, Ecuador, Panama, Colombia) commissioned a study into the possibility of building a railway from Chagres (on the Chagres River) to the town of Panama City.
-This study was carried out between 1827 and 1829, just as railroads were being invented.
+This study was carried out between 1827 and 1829, just as locomotives were being invented.
+Previously railroads used horses for motive power.
 The report stated that such a railway might be possible.
 However, the idea was shelved.

 In 1836, United States President Andrew Jackson commissioned a study of proposed routes for inter-oceanic communication in order to protect the interests of Americans traveling between the oceans and those living in the developing Oregon Country of the Pacific Northwest.
 The United States acquired a franchise for a trans-Isthmian railroad; however, the scheme was disrupted by the economic downturn after the business panic of 1837, and came to nothing.

 In 1838 a French company was given a concession for the construction of a road, rail, or canal route across the isthmus.
-An initial engineering study recommended a sea-level canal from Limón Bay to the bay of Boca del Monte, 12 mi west of Panama.
+An initial engineering study recommended a sea-level canal from Bahía Limón to the bay of Boca del Monte, 12 mi west of Panama City.
 The proposed project collapsed for lack of technology and funding needed.